bmacnaughton/simple-bench/docs/organization.md

-program initialization. it's not clear (to me anyway) how to identify which garbage collections are associated with the code being benchmarked and which are not. the best way to get a handle on the baseline garbage collections is to use the `noop` built-in function as a baseline for comparison.
+program initialization. it's not clear (to me anyway) how to identify which garbage collections are associated with the code being benchmarked and which are not. the best way to get a handle on the baseline garbage collections is to use the `noop` and/or `noopUndefined` built-in functions as a baseline for comparison.